 - How to render a fox tail: softening the fur

-1. Creating Simple Custom Brushes
+1. How to Create Simple Custom Brushes

+Let's begin with the first step to make a realistic fur brush set for Photoshop.
 Open Adobe Photoshop, create a New Document, and create a New Layer.
 Using the Brush Tool (B), choose the default Hard Round brush from the Brush Presets panel.

 - Draw a series of dots in different sizes.
 The size of your brush will determine how large your custom brush will be.

 - Keep the dots spaced out slightly, but don't bother to keep the formation uniform.